GardenKim2718/2024_automotive_software_7/README.md

 Branch Description(Describe what this branch is made for)
 --------------
-Testing Obstacle Classification & Spatial Cognition Temporarily disables avoidance for now
+Testing Obstacle Classification & Spatial Cognition

+Temporarily disabled obstacle avoidance for now

 Comments
 --------------